stackabletech/test-dev-cluster/README.md

 # The XXX operator

-Here XXX can be replaced in the future with spark, zookeeper, etc.
+Here XXX can be replaced with spark, zookeeper, etc.

+## Test/Dev cycle

-Start the cluster:
+Initialize the cluster.

     ./init.sh [debian|centos7|centos8] xxx-operator

+This is only necessary once per test/dev session.
+The `xxx-operator` repo is mounted in the root of the `operator` container.
+In the `agent` container, the latest version of the agent is installed from the appropriate repository.
+Also the Stackable Repository CRD is created and the `certificatesigningrequest` is approved so the agent is ready to go.

+Start the operator

+    ./run.sh run-operator

+Note that this commando is valid for all operators.
+It automatically finds which operator to run.

 Start the integration tests

-    ./run.sh test-xxx-operator
+    ./run.sh test-operator

 # Teardown